Access control #

 - Ownership can be transferred from one role to another with the following

 - The active role set must contain the current owner role.

 - The current user must have a grant to the new owner role.
-This ensures that a user can not transfer an entity and loose access.
+This ensures that a user can not transfer an entity and lose access.
 If this is necessary for an entity, another user with both roles in the active role set has to change the ownership.

 - The owner role is set from the current role when the object is created.

-- By default a role that owns a catalog owns all the schemas and tables in that catalog.
+- By default, a role that owns a catalog owns all the schemas and tables in that catalog.
 However, a user can change the default ownership on a schema or table as described in the privileges overview.